-- 1.1 CCEA recognises that contractors and other customers of our services may extend from time to time offers of gifts and hospitality to staff.
-CCEA also recognises that its employees have a responsibility, in the interests of public confidence, to exhibit high standards of propriety, and carry out their role with dedication and a commitment to the core public service values of integrity, honesty, objectivity and impartiality. - 1.2 Section 2 of this guidance sets out the principles governing the acceptance of gifts and hospitality by staff and provides some specific advice on how these principles should be interpreted across CCEA.
+- 1.1 The Board recognises that contractors and other customers of our services may extend from time to time offers of gifts and hospitality to staff.
+The Board also recognises that its employees have a responsibility, in the interests of public confidence, to exhibit high standards of propriety, and carry out their role with dedication and a commitment to the Board and its core values: integrity, honesty, objectivity and impartiality. - 1.2 Section 2 of this guidance sets out the principles governing the acceptance of gifts and hospitality by staff and provides some specific advice on how these principles should be interpreted across the Board.
 The guidance is designed to remind staff of their responsibility to exercise judgement and propriety regarding offers of gifts and hospitality.
-The guidance is effective immediately but will be subject to review when required. - 1.3 All CCEA staff should conduct themselves with honesty and impartiality in the exercise of their duties.
+The guidance is effective immediately but will be subject to review when required. - 1.3 The Board's Code of Conduct for Board Officers indicates that board officers should conduct themselves with honesty and impartiality in the exercise of their duties.
 As a consequence, they should never receive benefits of any kind from a third party which might reasonably be thought to compromise their personal judgement or integrity.
-In this field, perception is as important as reality. - 1.4 The fundamental principle is that no member of staff should do anything which might give rise to the impression that he or she has been or might be influenced by a gift or hospitality or other consideration to show bias for or against any person or organisation while carrying out official duties.

-1.5 Section 3 of this guidance sets out the monitoring arrangements that are now in place to ensure that the arrangements are operating effectively and that they can be seen to be operating effectively.
+In this field, perception is as important as reality. - 1.4 The fundamental principle is that no member of staff should do anything which might give rise to the impression that he or she has been or might be influenced by a gift or hospitality or other consideration to show bias for or against any person or organisation while carrying out official duties. - 1.5 Section 3 of this guidance sets out the monitoring arrangements that departments must put in place to ensure that the arrangements are operating effectively and that they can be seen to be operating effectively.